What is geothermal energy?

 How does it work?

 Geothermal systems extract the Earth’s heat in the form of fluids like steam or water.
-The temperatures achieved determine the possible uses of geothermal energy, as indicated in the figure below.
+The temperatures achieved determine the possible uses of its energy.

 Geothermal energy in Australia